dinhsonhai132/MercuryLang/README.md

 ### Prerequisites

-Before using MercuryLang, ensure you have:
+Before using MercuryLang, ensure you:
 - Enter the mercury realm
 - Fresh all your mind
 - Forget python and c++